yuvalmGS/gigaspaces-wiki-jekyll/xap97net/ops-take.markdown

 If a `take` returns a non-null value, the object has been removed from the space, possibly within a transaction.
 This modifies the claims to once-only retrieval: A take is considered to be successful only if all enclosing transactions commit successfully.
-If a `RemoteException` is thrown, the take may or may not have been successful.
 If an `UnusableEntryException` is thrown, the take `removed` the unusable object from the space.
 If any other exception is thrown, the take did not occur, and no object was removed from the space.